top of page

 So your home and family are prepared for this wonderful addition, what's next?

 1. Breeder Reputation: It is crucial to obtain a German Shepherd puppy from a reputable breeder.
 Look for breeders who have experience and knowledge about the breed and can provide health clearances for the puppy's parents.
 A breeder should be focused on improving the quality of the breed or at least producing a quality representation of the wonderful animal.
 We focus on strong temperaments, intelligence, beauty, and physically capable German Shepherds who can offer superior puppies to suitable families.
+Read reviews, ask questions, if the puppy is not a good fit temperament-wise, can you bring the puppy back or get a new puppy?
+Is there a warranty agreement?
+Does the breeder do some sort of character assessment on the puppy to have an idea of character?
+Do they have trainers you can contact for future support?
+Do they have a vet recommendation? etc.

-3. Temperament: German Shepherds are known for their loyalty and intelligence, but it's important to choose a puppy with a good temperament.
-A good breeder will be able to provide information on the puppy's temperament and socialization.
-Training and Exercise: German Shepherds are highly active and require regular training and exercise.
+4. Training and Exercise: German Shepherds are active and require regular training and exercise.
 Make sure you are prepared to provide your puppy with the necessary physical and mental stimulation.
 We believe a German Shepherd should have a balanced character.
 Thus, we prioritize protection capabilities, play or food drive, with family time.
-We focus on basic obedience, Shutzhund protection training, show training, and mental stimulations.
+Make sure you have time and space to walk your puppy, play, and teach.

 Regular training, socialization, exercise, and a consistent schedule are key to raising a happy and healthy German Shepherd.

-65 views0 comments
+77 views0 comments

 bottom of page